Rachael Cooyou – Copyright and Licensing the Right Way

 Rachael Cooyou, artist, rae-wendy creations

 Rachael Cooyou is an Aboriginal artist based in the Pilbara region of Western Australia.
 She is a proud Payungu (Baiyungu) woman.
 About her work, she says, “I paint the colours of the Ningaloo Sea Country (Nyinggulu Thanardi Ngarrari) – through my eyes, I see the land and waters of my country as layers with a myriad of vibrant colours that are ready to explode.”
-In 2019, she started ‘rae-wendy creations’ with the vision of putting her artwork on printed fabrics to create wearable art (you can see her online store here).
+In 2019, she started ‘rae-wendy creations’ with the vision of putting her artwork on printed fabrics to create wearable art.

 Rachael first came to Arts Law with general questions about how copyright works and how she could protect her rights when her work is used on apparel and other merchandise.
 She wanted to run her business and her arts practice in a way that safeguarded her rights.